 Restraint and Isolated Seclusion are dangerous practices that injure, traumatize, and even kill children in school.
-We ask the Commission on Youth to adopt Draft Recommendation B1, legislation requiring the Board of Education to promulgate regulations on the use of seclusion and restraint in Virginia's public schools consistent with the U.S. Department of Education's 15 Principles on Seclusion & Restraint and Virginia's 2009 DOE Guidelines, as stated in the September 16, 2014 Legislative Study Draft Recommendations.
+The Virginia Coalition for Students with Disabilities (VCSWD) asks the Commission on Youth to adopt Draft Recommendation B1, legislation requiring the Board of Education to promulgate regulations on the use of seclusion and restraint in Virginia's public schools consistent with the U.S. Department of Education's 15 Principles on Seclusion & Restraint and Virginia's 2009 DOE Guidelines, as stated in the September 16, 2014 Legislative Study Draft Recommendations.
 We are unable to support Recommendation 3 because it includes no standards.
 It does not limit restraint and seclusion to emergencies threatening physical danger; it does not require 24 hour parental notice.
 Indeed, it contains absolutely no criteria limiting the use of restraint and seclusion.
 It would enable schools to adopt the Virginia School Board Association (VSBA) policy or even less.
 It is an overly-permissive policy with many exceptions that allow unrestricted use of restraint and seclusion.
 Moreover, under the VSBA policy, parents are only required to be notified if their child is injured, and schools may take up to 15 days to inform parents.
 This is not safe.
+It is not enough for school divisions to simply have a policy on restraint and seclusion.
+Rather, the policies need to implement the 15 principles.

-By enacting legislation in accord with Option 1 and the 2009 Guidelines and the Department of Education's 15 Principles, Virginia can shift schools toward preventing problematic behavior through evidence-based positive behavioral interventions and supports, and keep students and staff safe.
+By enacting legislation in accord with Option 1 and the 2009 Guidelines and the U.S. Department of Education's 15 Principles, Virginia can shift schools toward preventing problematic behavior through evidence-based positive behavioral interventions and supports, and keep students and staff safe.
 In many cases, the use of positive supports and interventions greatly diminishes and even eliminates the need to use restraint and seclusion.
-We urge you to do so.
-The principles articulated in the Department of Education's 15 Principles are also echoed in the two Congressional Keeping All Students Safe bills, S. 2036 and H.R.
+The VCSWD urges you to do so.
+The principles articulated in the U.S. Department of Education's 15 Principles are also echoed in the two Congressional Keeping All Students Safe bills, S. 2036 and H.R.
 1893 (www.congress.gov).